UriOriKay/blue-lagoon/README.md

 FrontEnd Hotel Webpage to present the Hotel and book Rooms.
 Build in VueJS
-Css with Tailwind and Aos
+Css with Tailwindcss/vite and Aos